apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/gorillamux/index.md

 }
 ```

-It's pivotal to note that while the `RedactHeaders` config field will take the header names (which are case insensitive), `RedactRequestBody` and `RedactResponseBody` work with JSONPath strings.
+It's important to note that while the `RedactHeaders` config field will take the header names (which are case insensitive), `RedactRequestBody` and `RedactResponseBody` work with JSONPath strings.

 Using JSONPath allows for flexibility when determining which fields in your responses are sensitive.
 This configuration is global and impacts all endpoint requests and responses.

 To get a better grasp of JSONPath and how to draft these queries, look into: [JSONPath Cheatsheet](https://lzone.de/cheat-sheet/JSONPath)

 ## Outgoing Requests

 To monitor outgoing HTTP requests from your Go application, you can replace the default HTTP client transport with a custom roundtripper.

 This allows you to capture and send copies of all incoming and outgoing requests to an apitoolkit server for monitoring and analysis.

-### Example
+Example

 ```go
 package main